 However, when it comes to professional recruitment, employers in Australia actually want to see a more detailed account of your work history.
 They are willing to read up to 2-3 pages if it means they can get a better picture of what you’ve been doing in your recent career.
 Make sure you include:

-No matter how many pages you use, however, make sure you’re presenting a succinct pitch of your skills and experience that are relevant to that specific role.
+Make sure you’re presenting a succinct pitch of your skills and experience that are relevant to that specific role.
+You can use a resume template to help you start.

-Remember, employers typically take 6 seconds to decide if they want to read or pass on your CV.
-If they glance at your CV and see a lot of unnecessary information, that doesn’t look good for you.
-Keep your resume to between 1-3 pages.
+Remember, employers typically take 6-7 seconds to decide if they want to read or pass on your CV.
+If they glance at your CV and see a lot of unnecessary information, that isn’t good for you.
+Keep your resume to 2 pages and be succinct, relevant, and persuasive.

 Format your Australian CV